curityio/oauth-agent-node-express/README.md

 ### POST `/logout`

 This endpoint can be called to get a logout URL.
 The SPA should navigate the user to that URL in order to perform a logout in the Authorization Server.
-The BFF also sets empty session cookies in the response.
+The API also sets empty session cookies in the response.

 ### POST `/refresh`

-This endpoint can be called to force the BFF to refresh the access token.
-If the BFF is able to perform the refresh new cookies will be set in the response (which is a 204 response), otherwise the BFF will respond with a 401 response (e.g. when the refresh token is expired) to inform the SPA that a new login is required.
+This endpoint can be called to force the API to refresh the access token.
+If the API is able to perform the refresh new cookies will be set in the response (which is a 204 response), otherwise the API will respond with a 401 response (e.g. when the refresh token is expired) to inform the SPA that a new login is required.